ibm-cloud-docs/solution-tutorials/multi-region-serverless.md

 ## Before you begin
 {: #prereqs}

-1. {{site.data.keyword.cis_full_notm}} requires you to own a custom domain so you can configure the DNS for this domain to point to {{site.data.keyword.cis_full_notm}} name servers.
+{{site.data.keyword.cis_full_notm}} requires you to own a custom domain so you can configure the DNS for this domain to point to {{site.data.keyword.cis_full_notm}} name servers.
 If you do not own a domain, you can buy one from a registrar.
-1. Install all the necessary command line (CLI) tools by [following these steps](https://{DomainName}/docs/cli?topic=cloud-cli-getting-started).

 ## Configure a custom domain